-With all this excitement, we just had to give you a sneak preview of what’s to come later this year.
+With all this excitement, we just had to give you a sneak preview of what’s to come soon in 2020.

 |If this Test Design Studio functionality was available today, how frequently would you use it?||Answer|